-Spotify Stops After 10 Seconds [7 Fixes]
+Spotify Stops After 10 Seconds [FULL GUIDE]

 One of the reasons for this error is Adblocker, you can try disabling ad-blocker and clear cache for a stutter free listen!